The Complete Guide to Driving in Vanuatu

 What are the Rental Vehicles Like in Vanuatu?

 Rental vehicles in Vanuatu vary depending on the company.
-Most rental companies generally offer modern/good quality fleets.
+Most rental companies generally offer modern/good quality fleets, with some operators replacing their vehicles every four to five years to maintain quality standards.

 For cheaper vehicle hire, they are not as well-maintained as you might be used to in more developed countries.
 Nevertheless, they tend to be suitable for the island's road conditions.